simdjson/simdjson/doc/basics.md

 cout << cars.at("/0/tire_pressure/1") << endl; // Prints 39.9
 ```

+A JSON Path is a sequence of segments each starting with the '/' character.
+Within arrays, an integer
+index allows you to select the indexed node.
+Within objects, the string value of the key allows you to
+select the value.
+If your keys contain the characters '/' or '~', they must be escaped as '~1' and
+'~0' respectively.
+An empty JSON Path refers to the whole document.

 We also extend the JSON Pointer support to include *relative* paths.

-1. You can omit the leading '/'.
-2. You can apply a JSON path to any node and the path gets interpreted relatively.
+You can apply a JSON path to any node and the path gets interpreted relatively, as if the currrent node were a whole JSON document.

 Consider the following example: